rust-lang/async-book/src/02_execution/03_wakeups.md

 ```

 Pretty simple, right?
 If the thread has set `shared_state.completed = true`,
 we're done!
+Otherwise, the timer either hasn't started yet, or it is running
+but hasn't completed.
+To figure this out we look at the `waker` field.

+If we do not have `Waker`, the timer hasn't started yet and so we spawn the
+timer thread and set a `Waker`.
+If we do have a `Waker` it means the timer
-Otherwise, we clone the `Waker` for the current task and pass it to
+was started but hasn't completed yet.
+We clone the `Waker` for the current
-`shared_state.waker` so that the thread can wake the task back up.
+task and pass it to `shared_state.waker`  so that the thread can wake the
+task back up.

 Importantly, we have to update the `Waker` every time the future is polled
 because the future may have moved to a different task with a different